 This is the first of the DEED non-annual publications set to achieve the 5-year update cycle goal.
 The department has prepared this initial update to the publication based on its experience in grant administration and recent updates dealing with school equipment in the department's handbook on educational specifications.
+The publication is sited in regulation 4 AAC 31.020(a) and establishes department criteria to apply to AS 14.11.017 and AS 14.11.100.

 Key revisions/additions to the publication address the following:

 - Altered a 'focus area' from maintenance to shared staff program areas. - Initiating a single item purchase limit for maintenance equipment. - Clarifying the expectations that existing equipment should be factored in for reuse.
-Noting that, generally, renewal of school equipment is an operating expense. - Increased per-student allocations at the 500+ level by approximately 10% (higher for the lower populations). - Introduced a metric to better measure (maybe biennially) the cost change of school equipment.
+Noting that, generally, renewal of school equipment is an operating expense. - Increased per-student allocations.
+The revised proposed increases are approximately 5% for the Technology Equipment and 10% for the All Other Equipment, rounded to the nearest \$50 increment.